Last Updated October 2018

 Average Final Compensation is the monthly average of your 60 consecutive highest-paid service credit months.

-Plan 2 contributioon rates are variable and may be changed as necessary to reflect the cost of the plan.
-The current contribution rate is 4.64%.
+Plan 2 contribution rates are variable and may be changed as necessary to reflect the cost of the plan.
+See the current rates.

 In Plan 3, the amount you contribute depends on the contribution rate option you choose.
 Plan 3 features six contribution rate options that, once selected, may only be changed if you change employers.